-This policy will be reviewed every 2 years, or sooner if the RSHE curriculum is amended, for example in response to emerging themes, changing pupil needs or introduction of new legislation and guidance.
-The next review date of this policy is currently set for April 2023.
+This policy will be reviewed annually, or sooner if the RSHE curriculum is amended, for example in response to emerging themes, changing pupil needs or introduction of new legislation and guidance.
+The next review date of this policy is currently set for September 2023.